 Metropolitan areas are defined by assessing the population of eligible law firms geographically to guarantee enough comparative data to produce accurate results.
 There are eight states that had a high percentage of eligible law firms located in one large metropolitan area.
 Because there were also eligible law firms outside of those metropolitan areas, but not enough to create accurate results for separate metropolitan rankings, results were produced for the entire state.
 The states that fall into this category are: Alaska, Colorado, Delaware, Hawaii, Idaho, New Jersey, Rhode Island, and Utah.

-For the fifth year, one law firm in each of 74 practice areas will receive the prestigious 2016 "Law Firm of the Year" recognition.
-Law Firms receiving the "Law Firm of the Year" designation have an impressive overall performance in our research of a given practice area, representing a significant showing in the 2016 U.S. News – Best Lawyers "Best Law Firms" initiative.
+For the sixth year, one law firm in each of the 74 practice areas will receive the prestigious 2017 "Law Firm of the Year" recognition.
+Law Firms receiving the "Law Firm of the Year" designation have an impressive overall performance in our research of a given practice area, representing a significant showing in the 2017 U.S. News – Best Lawyers "Best Law Firms" initiative.